Champions League score predictions, betting odds, fixtures, how to watch

 [ LIVE: Champions League scores ]

-With Manchester City still in the Champions League and Manchester United and Wolves among the favorites to win the Europa League, there is a lot on the line for Premier League clubs in the coming weeks.
+With Manchester City still in the Champions League and Manchester United still in the Europa League, there is a lot on the line for the two Premier League clubs in the next week.

 Just because the Premier League season is over, that doesn’t mean the action is over.
 Far from it.
 Both Manchester clubs are the bookmakers favorites to seal their respective European glory.